Patrick Swaffer (Chair)

 Independent writer, consultant on media leadership and innovation, and journalism instructor.
 She was a cofounder of LinkedIn's editorial team and led its global expansion across Europe, Latin America, Asia and Australia from 2012 to 2020.
 She received a Bachelor’s of Journalism from the University of Missouri-Columbia and worked as a reporter and editor at The Columbia Missourian (USA), The Cambodia Daily (Phnom Penh) and Le Figaro (Paris).

-Julius Weinberg is Chair of Ofsted and co-Chair of the Buckinghamshire Cultural Partnership.
+Julius Weinberg is co-Chair of the Buckinghamshire Cultural Partnership and was Chair of Ofsted until August 2020.
 He was Vice Chancellor of Kingston University until 2017.
 He qualified in Medicine and trained first as an Infectious Disease Physician and then in Public Health.
 He also worked in Zimbabwe and in Bosnia for the World Health Organisation during the war.
 Following a move into Higher Education, he was at City University before moving to Kingston University in 2011.
 A serial consumer of distance education, he also has degrees in Art History, Education and Psychology.